mathieudpnt/OSmOSE_post_processing/README.md

 This repository is used to process passive acoustic data particularly marine mammals automatic detections and manual annotations.

-All results and expected inpu data are to be formatted according [OSmOSE](https://github.com/Project-OSmOSE) convention.
+All results and expected input data is to be formatted according [OSmOSE](https://github.com/Project-OSmOSE) convention.